craftcms/cms/docs/testing/framework/config-options.md

 - file (Required): What file the project config setting must be copied from.
 This is not the `project.yml` file in `CRAFT_CONFIG_PATH` but instead the file whose contents will be copied into the `project.yml` file located here.
-- once: Whether the `project.yml` file in the `CRAFT_CONFIG_PATH` must be deleted and a fresh copy inserted based after every test is completed.
-The fresh copy will be based on the `file` param

 ### `migrations`

 Accepts: Array|Object